DigitalPublishingToolkit/TOD50/md/22IndigenizingDemocracy.md

 ## ACT 2 -- Unmasking Colonial Violence: 'What if it were us?'

-\[Figure 3\]

-Figure 3: The photo depicts Valda Ferreira de Souza, an Indigenous Sateré-Mawé woman, holding her baby while resisting a military operation to remove people from the land in Lagoa Azul, Manaus.
-Taken by Luiz Vasconcelos in 2008, the photo was awarded first place in the General News category of the 2009 World Press Photo Contest.[^26]
+![Figure 3: The photo depicts Valda Ferreira de Souza, an Indigenous Sateré-Mawé woman, holding her baby while resisting a military operation to remove people from the land in Lagoa Azul, Manaus.
+Taken by Luiz Vasconcelos in 2008, the photo was awarded first place in the General News category of the 2009 World Press Photo Contest.[^26]](imgs/22_3.jpg)

 While the country rejoiced in the presidential inauguration, opposition forces were already plotting to dismantle the hard-fought democratic